 …(b.
 1971) a visual artist living in Los Angeles, is a founding associate of REASArch.
 His artistic practice and visual research center on matters and methods of appropriation, speculative archives, and fictive art.
 Informed by landscape theory and aesthetic philosophy; issues of cultural memory and institutional critique; the history and theory of architecture and urbanism; and the intersections of post-war avant-garde art and radical politics, Cohen’s practice ranges across numerous media, from analogue and digital photography to experimental film and video, and from collage, drawing and painting to sculpture, installation, and performance.
 Cardboard and corrugated, in particular, have long enjoyed a privileged place in Cohen’s work, including his newest project—provisionally titled Anarchijectures—involving sculptural works concerned with waste, detritus, recycling, and the possibilities of visionary architectural form.
 Cohen is the creator of several large-scale, multi-media, visual research projects and installations, including The Valaco Archive (ongoing, and online at https://valacoarchive.com); Portrait: (Auto-)biography of a Way of Seeing (exhibited in 2016 at the Institute of Cultural Inquiry in Los Angeles); and, most recently, Grupo Anarquitectura (rama argentina), a major ongoing work of speculative world-making.
 Preliminary versions of the Grupo Anarquitectura project were presented in 2019 at the SALON_02_PLAN group show at UCLA’s Department of Architecture and Urban Design, and at the inaugural lecture of the Graduate Program in Education, Art, and Cultural History at the Universidade Presbiteriana Mackenzie, in São Paulo, Brazil.

 G. D. Cohen is also a curator, educator, and scholar of visual culture.
-From 2012-2019, he served as Associate Programmer for Los Angeles Filmforum, one of North America’s longest-running venues for the screening of experimental film, avant-documentary, and alternative, artist-driven, cinematic art.
-Since 2012, he has co-curated the Festival of (In)Appropriation, an international showcase of experimental found-footage film and video.
-Cohen currently serves as Continuing Lecturer in Latin American Visual Culture in the Department of Spanish & Portuguese at UCLA, where he has taught since 2008.
+From 2012-2020, he served as Associate Programmer for Los Angeles Filmforum, one of North America’s longest-running venues for the screening of experimental film, avant-documentary, and alternative, artist-driven, cinematic art.
+From 2012-2020, he co-curated the Festival of (In)Appropriation, an international showcase of experimental found-footage film and video for which he now serves as Associate Director.
+Cohen currently holds the position of Continuing Lecturer in Latin American Visual Culture in the Department of Spanish & Portuguese at UCLA, where he has taught since 2008.

 Inquiries for G. D. Cohen related to any of the works featured on this website (some of which are for sale) may be sent to: gdcohen71_at_gmail_dot_com.